oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 We expect all participants to be engaged in the team projects and focus during the week.

-**Q: I am proficient in Matlab / R / other languages but have not used Python.
-It has been on my list to learn.
+**Q: I am proficient in Matlab / other languages but have not used Python or R. Python or R has been on my list to learn.
 How can I make my application be stronger?**

 We plan to accept participants with diverse skill levels and backgrounds in programming.

 However, to best benefit from and contribute to the program, participants are expected to have some experience with Python and/or R programming.
-Python will be the primary language used, but R examples and projects will be encouraged as well.

-Applicants with an extensive programming background in other languages (e.g. Matlab) are welcome to apply, if they are willing to get up-to-date on the required basics before the program.
+Applicants with an extensive programming background in other languages (e.g. Matlab) are welcome to apply, if they are willing to get up-to-date on the expected basic skills before the program.

-Due to the compressed nature of OceanHackWeek 2020, the focus of the event will be in Python with some tutorials and projects conducted in R. Participants whose primary language is R should familiarize themselves with the materials included in [Python novice gapminder](https://swcarpentry.github.io/python-novice-gapminder/) and [Python novice inflammation](https://swcarpentry.github.io/python-novice-inflammation/).
+Participants should familiarize themselves with the materials included in [Python novice gapminder](https://swcarpentry.github.io/python-novice-gapminder/) and [Python novice inflammation](https://swcarpentry.github.io/python-novice-inflammation/) for a Python focus, or [R novice gapminder](http://swcarpentry.github.io/r-novice-gapminder/) for an R focus.
 These are a good reflection of the level we expect participants to be at coming into the workshop.
-The [R novice gapminder](http://swcarpentry.github.io/r-novice-gapminder/) materials also provides a solid refresher of basic R skills.

 **Q: I don't know the first thing about version revision/control systems.
 Can I still apply?**